ofiwg/libfabric/man/fi_mr.3.md

 ## fi_mr_bind

-The fi_mr_bind function associates a memory region with a counter, for providers that support the generation of completions based on fabric operations.
-The type of events tracked against the memory region is based on the bitwise OR of the following flags.
+The fi_mr_bind function associates a memory region with a counter or endpoint.
+Counter bindings are needed by providers that support the generation of completions based on fabric operations.
+Endpoint bindings are needed if the provider associates memory regions with endpoints (see FI_MR_ENDPOINT).

+When binding with a counter, the type of events tracked against the memory region is based on the bitwise OR of the following flags.

 *FI_REMOTE_WRITE*